huxiaoliang/openyurt/README.md

 ## Tunnel test

-The `Managed cluster` doesn't have `inbound` network,  so `Hub cluster` can't access to `Managed cluster` directly for communication, but it has `outbound` network which can access to tunnel sever to setup a reverse tunnel , then `Managed cluster` is able to communicate to `Hub cluster` by  this tunnel.
+The `Managed cluster` doesn't have `inbound` network, so `Hub cluster` can't access to `Managed cluster` directly for communication, but it has `outbound` network which can access to tunnel sever to setup a reverse tunnel, then `Managed cluster` is able to communicate to `Hub cluster` by this tunnel.
 The test client will leverage [ANP client](https://github.com/kubernetes-sigs/apiserver-network-proxy/tree/master/cmd/client) to verify tunnel works as excepted.
-To simplified the verification test case ,  the tunnel server and tunnel client are deployed to same pod and use same crt/key pairs to enable mTLS based communication
+To simplified the verification test case, the tunnel server and tunnel client are deployed to same pod and use same crt/key pairs to enable mTLS based communication

 `Hub cluster`:

 ```
 root@VM-0-80-ubuntu:~# kubectl get node